Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 *Splash* (Major action Attack), x1 damage, Elemental, short.
 *Thorns* (Passive), anyone who attacks a Slime in melee range takes 4 Elemental damage.

-## Swarms
-This class of adversary represents a large group of small creatures.
-These could be spiders, locusts, bats, piranhas, nanomachine particles, or similar clusters of tiny creatures.
-This base type can be expanded with abilities and properties to more accurately represent what they are; spiders might have venomous attacks, bats should be able to fly, nanomachines might self-repair, and so on.
-One common element to all swarms is that they are resistant to single target Attacks and Spells, but are particularly susceptible to area effects.

-#### Minor Swarm
-Strength -2
-Finesse 4
-Toughness 4
-Mind -2
-Soul -2
-Heart 0
-HP Max: 30
-Physical Offense: 2
-Mental Offense: -
-Physical Defense: 12
-Mental Defense: 8
-Initiative: +2

-*Dispersed Damage* (Passive), any damaging Attacks or Spells that do not target entire Squares have their Multipliers reduced by 1.
-If this would reduce the Multiplier to 0, the Attack or Spell deals half damage.
-Attacks or Spells that target entire Squares have their multipliers increased by 1 instead.
-*Wavering* (Passive), at half HP (15) the Swarm begins Wavering, decreasing the effectiveness of its attacks.
-*Passive Stings* (Passive), any foes in the same Square as this Swarm takes 5 damage per round.
-If the Swarm is Wavering, deal 2 damage per round instead.
-This trait does not stack; if there are multiple Swarms in the same Square, only the strongest instance of Passive Stings applies.
-*Active Sting* (Major action Attack), x1 damage, melee.
-If the Swarm is Wavering, its Physical Attack decreases to 0.

 ## Snipers
 Archers, rifle-wielders, markspeople, assassins who rely on distance and steady aim.
 Their general tactic is going to be to find a safe place where they're away from the fighting or in an otherwise difficult to reach perch, and take their time aiming and firing consistent shots.